hamoid/video_export_processing/README.md

 ## change log

+* 0.1.8 - April 17th, 2017
+  * Switch server url to https (attempt to solve broken installation inside the IDE)
 * 0.1.7 - April 1st, 2017
   * Setting are now saved in the libray folder.
 Using the Java Preferences was giving errors on some Windows versions.